Frequently Asked Questions

 Question: How many tournaments will the teams play in?

 Answer: Each team will play in 7 tournaments during the Spring season and 5 tournaments in the Fall season.
 Most tournaments are held in RI, MA and occasionally CT and NH and almost always played on Saturday and Sunday.
 All of the tournaments that we enter are a minimum of 3 games and most offer the opportunity to advance to play more games.

 Question: Does the Rhode Island Magic participate in AAU National tournaments and/or, for high school teams, play in tournaments during the live period in July?

 Answer: Yes.
 Beginning in 8th grade, our top level teams from 8th-11th will travel and play at National tournaments, as well as other tournaments during the live period in the Mid-Atlantic and South areas.
-8th grade will play at Nationals at Disney and has done so the past two years.
+8th grade will play at Nationals at Disney and has done so the past three years.
 For 9th grade, our teams will play through July and compete at the best tournaments during live periods.
-10th and 11th will also play during the live periods and through July while also competing at Nationals, held at Disney.
+10th and 11th will also play during the live periods and through July.
 More information regarding playing through July can be found at http://www.rhodeislandmagic.com/pages/S18_live_information.

 Question: Are there any additional fees to participate in the National tournament?

 Answer: There are additional fees.
 The additional fees cover the